kaichen0728/kaichen0728/README.md

 Imersed in a vivid environment, I'm committed to learning broadly and making my own contribution to our world.

-//

-**My Current Learning Interests:**
+## My Current Learning Interests

-Mathematics, especially Real Analysis, Probability and Statistics;
+Mathematics: especially Real Analysis, Probability and Statistics;

-Computer Science, especially Machine Learning and Deep Learning.
+Computer Science: especially Machine Learning and Deep Learning;

-//

-**Coming Activities:**
+## Coming Activities

 I'm going to LMH Summer School Program held by Lady Margaret Hall of the University of Oxford this summer!